First ever Miss Memories Matter Pageant raising awareness to Alzheimer’s and dementia

 Her hope is that more people will become knowledgeable about Alzheimer’s and dementia.

-“Because I lost my grandmother to dementia when I was 23 years old and that is somethin that got me involved and passionate about it” because I don’t want my children to go through what I had to go through and see what happened to my grandmother” said Jones.
+“Because I lost my grandmother to dementia when I was 23 years old and that is something that got me involved and passionate about it, because I don’t want my children to go through what I had to go through and see what happened to my grandmother” said Jones.